HiveRunner/HiveRunner/README.md

 ## 2. Look at the examples

-Look at the [com.klarna.hiverunner.examples.HelloHiveRunner](/src/test/java/com/klarna/hiverunner/examples/HelloHiveRunner.java) reference test case to get a feeling for how a typical test case looks like.
+Look at the [com.klarna.hiverunner.examples.HelloHiveRunner](/src/test/java/com/klarna/hiverunner/examples/HelloHiveRunner.java) reference test case to get a feeling for how a typical test case looks like in JUnit5.
+To find JUnit4 versions of the examples, look at [com.klarna.hiverunner.examples.junit4.HelloHiveRunner]((/src/test/java/com/klarna/hiverunner/examples/junit4/HelloHiveRunner.java)).

 If you're put off by the verbosity of the annotations, there's always the possibility to use HiveShell in a more interactive mode.
-The [com.klarna.hiverunner.SerdeTest](/src/test/java/com/klarna/hiverunner/SerdeTest.java) adds a resources (test data) interactively with HiveShell instead of using annotations.
+The [com.klarna.hiverunner.SerdeTest](/src/test/java/com/klarna/hiverunner/SerdeTest.java) adds a resource (test data) interactively with HiveShell instead of using annotations.

 Annotations and interactive mode can be mixed and matched, however you'll always need to include the [com.klarna.hiverunner.annotations.HiveSQL](/src/main/java/com/klarna/hiverunner/annotations/HiveSQL.java) annotation e.g: